CiscoDevNet/terraform-provider-mso/website/docs/d/schema_site_anp_epg_domain.html.markdown

 * `anp_name` - (Required) Name of Application Network Profiles.
 * `epg_name` - (Required) Name of Endpoint Group to manage.
 * `dn` - (Required) The domain profile name.
+* `domain_type` - (Required) The type of domain to associate. choices: [ vmmDomain, l3ExtDomain, l2ExtDomain, physicalDomain, fibreChannel ]

 ## Attribute Reference ##

 * `deploy_immediacy` - (Optional) The deployment immediacy of the domain. choices: [ immediate, lazy ]
-* `domain_type` - (Optional) The type of domain to associate. choices: [ vmmDomain, l3ExtDomain, l2ExtDomain, physicalDomain, fibreChannel ]
 * `resolution_immediacy` - (Optional) Determines when the policies should be resolved and available. choices: [ immediate, lazy, pre-provision ]
 * `vlan_encap_mode` - (Optional) Which VLAN enacap mode to use.
 This attribute can only be used with vmmDomain domain association. choices: [ static, dynamic ]
 * `allow_micro_segmentation` - (Optional) Specifies microsegmentation is enabled or not.
 This attribute can only be used with vmmDomain domain association.